 Comprehensive is a wise choice to have on a vehicle because it also covers your vehicle for theft, vandalism and striking an animal.

 If you have comprehensive insurance on your vehicle, I recommend making a claim immediately.
-If there was a lot of destruction in your area, then you want to be at the front of the line for an insurance adjuster to start processing your claim.
+If there was a lot of destruction in your area, you want to be at the front of the line for an insurance adjuster to start processing your claim.
 Your deductible will be due, even though you were not at fault.

 If this is the case, I advise you to try to calculate the value of your vehicle so that you can negotiate properly with the insurance company.